tox-dev/tox/docs/index.rst

     2. **install** (optional): install the environment dependencies specified inside the :conf:`deps` configuration section, and then the earlier packaged source distribution.
-    By default ``pip`` is used to install packages, however one can customise this via :conf:`install_command`.
+    By default ``pip`` is used to install packages, however one can customize this via :conf:`install_command`.
 Note ``pip`` will not update project dependencies (specified either in the ``install_requires`` or the ``extras`` section of the ``setup.py``) if any version already exists in the virtual environment; therefore we recommend to recreate your environments